 When do we inform you?

 If one or more teachers or students in your child's class are infected with the coronavirus, we will let you know.
-Of course, we will also inform you if we have to switch to home education.
+Of course, we will also inform you if the GGD advises quarantine and that distance learning is needed.

 Does the whole class have to go home if 1 student or teacher is sick?